In any interior design scheme, mirrors are a secret weapon. Literally, countless options exist to improve your interior by decorating with mirrors.

 So brush aside your ideas of only using mirrors in a bathroom and experience how effective they are at solving common interiors issues.

 Let your reflection shine!
+Here our top tips for decorating with mirrors!

 Adding a mirror to your decking will make it feel more like an actual room.
 It looks superb in the day, and at night, it reflects the candlelight.